ThaakirahA/movie-rental-system/USE_CASE_DIAGRAM.md

 # 🎬 Use Case Diagram – Aura Reels Movie Rental System

-This diagram illustrates how different actors interact with the Aura Reels Movie Rental System.
+This diagram illustrates how different actors interact with the Aura Reels Movie Rental System and follows UML use case modeling standards.
-It follows UML use case modeling standards and is aligned with the functional requirements defined in Assignment 4.

-## Actors
-- Customer – Registers, logs in, browses, and rents movies.
-- Guest – Browses and searches movies without an account.
-- Admin – Manages movies, users, and reports.
-- Staff – Assists with catalog management and reporting.
-- System Administrator – Maintains system security and configurations.
-- Business Owner – Reviews reports and business analytics.

 ## Use Case Diagram